CE-Programming/toolchain/docs/static/getting-started.rst

 Installing the CE Toolchain
 ---------------------------

-* Download the latest stable toolchain release for your OS `here <https://github.com/CE-Programming/toolchain/releases/latest>`_.
+* Download the latest stable toolchain release for your OS `here <https://github.com/CE-Programming/toolchain/releases/latest>`__.

-  * You can optionally try the "nightly" build `here <https://github.com/CE-Programming/toolchain/releases/tag/nightly>`_ instead - this is where all current development happens, and provides the latest features and support before an official release.
+  * You can optionally try the "nightly" build `here <https://github.com/CE-Programming/toolchain/releases/tag/nightly>`__ instead - this is where all current development happens, and provides the latest features and support before an official release.

-* Extract the archive to a location **without any spaces in it**.

 **On Windows**

+    * Extract the archive to a location **without any spaces in it**, e.g. :code:`C:\CEdev`.

     * Double click :code:`cedev.bat` inside the extracted :code:`CEdev` folder to launch the toolchain environment.
       You may have to allow the script to be run depending on the user account control.